If you’re looking to spend around $600 for a treadmill, don’t expect long-running belts and HD screens.

 When folded, the Sunny Health & Fitness Sf-T7515 folds to almost half its original length.
 This feature will save a lot of space.
 Plus, the machine includes integrated transport wheels, so all you have to do is tilt and roll to store.

 The Sunny Health SF-T7515 is compact thanks to the smaller running belt, so the overall footprints isn’t that large; even if you decide not to fold it, the machine shouldn’t take up too much room.

 Most of the Sunny Health & Fitness SF-T7515 Smart Treadmill comes pre-assembled.
-Most users found the treadmill easy to asmebel and mentioed all you have to do it screw in a few screws.
-Tools and clear inctrucions are provided.
-Average build time 30minutes to an hour.
+The majority of users found the treadmill easy to assemble and mentioned all you have to do is screw in a few screws.
+Tools and clear instructions are provided—average build time 30minutes to an hour.